JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/meeting-minutes.md

 how do you prove that someone has understood the geometry?

 look into exp/log map rotation - expandable to multiple dimensions

+## 22/10/2021

+Give Rotors sense of direction by multiplying with a vector